dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 ```

 Note the arrows indicating the files are soft links.

+> ⚠️WARNING: If you are using the version from the official repository, you will need to fix the birth-death prior line in the `mcmctree.ctl` control file.
+You should add a `C` flag at the end of the line, so that it looks something like `BDparas = 1 1 0 C`.

 # 3. Submit the MCMCtree job to Apocrita's job queueing system